-In 1986, Barry founded EDO, making a financial investment in a Japanese restaurant in mid-town Toronto, serving authentic Japanese cuisine.
+In 1986, Barry founded EDO, a Japanese restaurant in mid-town Toronto, serving authentic Japanese cuisine.
 In the spring of 1996, he took over direct management of the business.

 In recognition of his efforts to bring authentic Japanese food to Toronto and his constant efforts in education and cultural bridge building, Barry was made a Fellow of the Ontario Hostelry Institute (OHI) in 2003.

 Barry also founded Kids for Kobe, a charity established to assist children who suffered from the Kobe Earthquake in 1995.
-He is active in supporting various community health, education and charity organizations.
+He is active in supporting various community, health, education and charitable organizations throughout Canada.

-He has appeared on several TV shows and enjoys conducting sushi cooking classes, together with his chefs, in the making, history, etiquette and culture of Japanese Cuisine.
+He has appeared on several TV shows and enjoys conducting sushi making classes, together with his Chefs, in the making, history, etiquette and culture of Japanese Cuisine.

 Involved in other business ventures, Barry is a consultant in strategic planning and marketing in international business.
 He is also a father to three terrific, energetic young men.

 During the EDO period, culture flourished.
 Tea ceremony (Sado) and flower arrangement (Ikebana) evolved and became the essence of aesthetics in Japanese life.
 This approach to the visual world reached its zenith in Japanese cuisine through Kaiseki, originally a Buddhist monk's approach to eating and serenity, making maximum use of available materials necessitated by scarcity.